Simple Things (Richie Havens album)

 Simple Things is an album by the American folk musician Richie Havens, released in 1987.
 The album, along with Richie Havens Sings the Beatles and Dylan, from the same year, marked a recording comeback for Havens.
+Havens supported the album with a North American tour.

 The album peaked at No. 173 on the Billboard 200.
+The title track and "Drivin'" were released as singles.

 Production

 Rather than relying on just his acoustic guitar, Havens employed electronic drums, horns, choirs, and synthesizers.
 The album includes covers of songs written by Paul McCartney, John Martyn, and Vince Willis, among others.

 Critical reception

 The Washington Post wrote that "the songs, while hardly exceptional, are certainly tuneful, and Havens delivers them with typical feeling and conviction."
 The Sun Sentinel wrote: "Opening with an up-tempo ska number, Haven's rich, throaty vocal line reaches out of the tight studio mix to grab your attention."